Bradken-Mont-Joli/node-red-contrib-odbcmj/README.md

 -   **Hybrid Configuration**: Configure connections using simple structured fields or a full connection string for maximum flexibility.
 -   **Secure Credential Storage**: Passwords are saved using Node-RED's built-in credential system.
 -   **Connection Tester**: Instantly validate your connection settings from the configuration panel.
+-   **Dynamic Inputs**: Source your SQL query and parameters from message properties, flow/global context, or environment variables.
 -   **Advanced Retry Logic**: Automatically handles connection errors with configurable delays and retries to ensure flow resilience.
 -   **Result Streaming**: Process queries with millions of rows without exhausting memory by streaming results as chunks.
 -   **Syntax Checker**: Optionally parse the SQL query to validate its structure.